mboudreau/gists/README.md

 Install p4merge, the best god damn diff/merge tool out there, and configures git to use it as the default if git is available.
 Installs the latest version (after some discovery) if none is specified.

 `./install-p4merge-git.sh <version>`

+### create-timelapse

+Creates a timelapse video from a sequence of images.
+Must run the script from the working directory where the images reside:

+`./create-timelapse.sh`